spirom/arrow-simpledb/README.md

 # Things Not Yet Investigated

 * Memory pools are not used at all thoughtfully
+* Error handling is poor, and poorly integrated with Arrow's error handling
 * Filtering is not pushed down into dictionaries
 * Data representation
   * Non-relational data cannot yet be represented